How To Grow Magic Mushrooms: The Easy Way

 - Sterilization — The process of killing all forms of life within a substrate through very high heat (>121°C).

 - Pasteurization — The process of killing most forms of life within a substrate through high heat (>70ºC).

-- Incubation — The period of time needed for the mycelium to grow and colonize a substrate jar.
+- Incubation — The period needed for the mycelium to grow and colonize a substrate jar.

 - Fruiting chamber — The container used to stimulate the growth of mushrooms (fruiting bodies).

 Where Can I Buy Magic Mushroom Spores?

-Everything on the list above is easy to find at local grocery stores or hardware stores — with the exception of the magic mushroom spores themselves.
+Everything on the list above is easy to find at local grocery stores or hardware stores — except for the magic mushroom spores themselves.

 Spores are like the “seed” of a fungus.
 When they’re exposed to the right conditions, they begin to multiply and form the fungal body.